 The Back Corpse Pose

 Lie on your back, feet spread about 18 inches apart, and hands about 6 inches from your sides, palms up.
 Ease yourself into the pose, making sure the body is symmetrical.
 Let your thighs, knees, and toes turn outward.
 Close your eyes and breathe deeply.

 To check that you are breathing correctly, exhale, and place your hands on your abdomen, fingers loosely interlocked.
 When you inhale, your abdomen should rise up, separating your hands.

 Final Relaxation (Savasana)

-Your yoga practice will help to be more in touch with your body, able to recognize tension and relaxation and thus to bring them under your conscious control.
+Your yoga practice will help you to be more in touch with your body, able to recognize tension and relaxation, and thus bring them under your conscious control.
 At the end of the session of asanas, you should spend at least ten minutes in Final Relaxation.
 During this time, you relax each part of the body in turn.
 But in order to experience relaxation, you must first experience tension.
 Working up from the feet, as shown below, you first tense and lift each part, then drop (but don’t place) it down.
 Now let your mind travel throughout the body, commanding each part to relax.
 Let yourself go.
 Sink deep into the quiet pool of the mind.
 To bring your consciousness back to your body, gently move your fingers and toes, take a deep breath and as you exhale, sit up.